 The Level 2 Ayurveda Practitioner (AP) Program focuses on in-depth knowledge of Ayurveda wellness Practices.
-The AP students will learn to restore the balance and harmony to achieve perfect health.
+The AP students will learn to restore balance and harmony to achieve perfect health.

 A level-2 program is more focused on learning the ancient art of healing.

-The Ayurveda Practitioner program is designed for giving in-depth knowledge in Vikruti state of Dosha, (Vikruti Vigyana), Ayurveda herbal science and pharmaceutics, Pachakarma (Ayurvedic detoxification methods), bodywork, Marma points, Ayurvedic Rejuvenation and various Ayurvedic healing protocols for dosha imbalance management.
+The Ayurveda Practitioner program is designed for giving in-depth knowledge in Vikruti state of Dosha, (Vikruti Vigyana), Ayurveda herbal science and pharmaceutics, Panchakarma (Ayurvedic detoxification methods), bodywork, Marma points, Ayurvedic Rejuvenation and various Ayurvedic healing protocols for dosha imbalance management.

-The program focuses on developing critical thinking skills in students for understanding imbalance in client’s dosha.
+The program focuses on developing critical thinking skills in students for understanding the imbalance in client’s dosha.
 This training program also includes observing the Ayurveda consultations conducted by the faculty, followed by the students conducting consultations under the supervision of the faculty in a group setting.
 The curriculum sets aside dedicated time to focus on case study discussion and guidance.

 Upon completion of this program, the student will be able to:

-Apply a deeper understanding of doshic constitutional imbalance
+Apply a deeper understanding of Doshic constitutional imbalance

 Determine the vikruti of the client by utilizing Ayurvedic assessment methods

-Apply their knowledge for in-depth history taking, body and mental analysis and Ayurvedic techniques in their Ayurveda Wellness practice
+Apply their knowledge for in-depth history taking, body and mental analysis, and Ayurvedic techniques in their Ayurveda Wellness practice

 Design a complete healing plan to realign and bring back to balance the state of dosha creating a tailored imbalance management protocol